moddedmc-wiki/yacl-wiki/autogen/annotations/floatslider.md

 ![float slider example](./_assets/floatslider.png)

-The `@FloatSlider` annotation is an option factory that creates a regular option with a `FloatSliderControllerBuilder` controller.
+The `@FloatSlider` annotation creates an option with a `FloatSliderControllerBuilder` controller.

 ## Usage